aneldev/dyna-cache/readme.md

 this creates a Cache of 5mb limit by default.

-You can create with any other size with options, for instance for 150mb this is the script:
+You can create any other size with options, for instance for 150mb this is the script:

 `let myCache = new DynaCache({cacheLimit: 150000000});`

-All options are optional here is the list.
+All options are optional.

 | option name | type | default | description |
 | --- | --- | --- | --- |